Featured in this post

 Additionally, in many cases, selecting a cloud-based ERP solution provides companies with a quicker and less expensive implementation, again lowering the the initial capital required and reducing the barrier to investment.

-This cloud model is ideal for smaller companies that do not have a robust, in-house IT infrastructure capable of hosting and maintaining an ERP system, and is becoming more popular with larger organizations that favor the agility and additional benefits that cloud software offers.
+This cloud model is ideal for smaller companies that do not have a robust, in-house IT infrastructure capable of hosting and maintaining an ERP system, and is becoming more popular with larger organisations that favour the agility and additional benefits that cloud software offers.
 So evaluating the various options on offer—such as single or multi tenant—is critical, no matter the size of your company.
 You may even find vendors who provide a mixed deployment, which combines aspects of a hosted solution and an on-premise offering.

 On-Premise ERP Data Management

-The traditional on-premise deployment model enables you to purchase the software and pay for maintenance and support the system in-house.
+The traditional on-premise deployment model enables you to purchase the software and pay for maintenance and support the system in house.
 You own it, you have it on your server and you are in control of any and all upgrades, maintenance and administration.
 There’s no questioning data security or access rights when you’re in control of your own database and software solution.

 On-Premise ERP Pricing